PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/69/answer_error_test_issue_1.md

-The issue in the code is that in the `_convert_key` method of the `_AtIndexer` class, there is a check to ensure that the index values are of the same type as the index.
-However, the check for non-integer index values is incorrect.
+The issue is that the `at` method is being called with an integer argument instead of a float argument.
+This is causing a `ValueError` to be raised.

-To fix this issue, we need to update the `_convert_key` method to correctly check for non-integer index values.
-Here is the fixed code:
+To fix this issue, we can modify the `at` method to cast the key to a float if it is an integer.
+This will match the behavior of the `loc` method.
+Here's the modified code snippet:

 ```python
 @Appender(IndexingMixin.at.__doc__)